khouloudS/plateform_API_Tutorial/Readme.md

 # REST API

 ## Audiance

-The target audiance of this project is the the Teachr recruitment team
+The target audiance of this project is the the Teachr team

 ## High level overview